quadrismegistus/prosodic/README.md

 #### Evaluating the meter against a hand-parsed sample

-How well does PROSODIC do when its metrical parses are compared with those that a human reader has annotated?
+How well does Prosodic do when its metrical parses are compared with those that a human reader has annotated?
 The statistics above, in "Accuracy of metrical parser," were generated from the evaluation command: `/eval`.
 From there, you can select a spreadsheet (either a tab-separated text file or an excel document) saved in the `tagged_samples/` folder to use as the "ground truth", human-annotated parse.
 The `/eval` command will ask which columns in the file correspond to the line ("Of man's first disobedience and the fruit"), the parse ("wswswswwsws"), and (optionally) the meter of the line ("iambic").
-PROSODIC will then parse the lines under the "line" column (using, as always, the current configuration of metrical constraints in `config.py`), and save statistics to the same folder in tab-separated form.
+Prosodic will then parse the lines under the "line" column (using, as always, the current configuration of metrical constraints in `config.py`), and save statistics to the same folder in tab-separated form.
 The spreadsheet used in the above accuracy table is provided, made by the Stanford Literary Lab's [poetry project](http://github.com/quadrismegistus/litlab-poetry) in 2014 and 2016.

 ### Configuration options

-All configuration of PROSODIC takes place in `config.py` in the root folder of PROSODIC.
+All configuration of Prosodic takes place in `config.py` in the root folder of Prosodic.
 This file is well-commented and is the best source of documentation on how to use it.
 (It's best to edit this file inside a text editor that highlights the Python syntax, so you can visually see which settings are deactivated by being "commented-out," i.e. by having a "#" character at the start of their lines.)
 Here is a list of what you will find there.

-* Technical options about how PROSODIC works:
+* Technical options about how Prosodic works:
 	* The paths used for corpora, results, and tagged samples
 	* The language used (currently, English or Finnish)
 	* Which Text-to-Speech engine, if any, is used for parsing unknown English words